OpenArabicPE/slides/2023-openiti/2021-06-29-openarabicpe.md

 ::: notes

-- collection bias is more of a knowledge bias
+- biases
+    + knowledge
+    + collection
+    - digitisation
 - While the digitization quote of roughly 50% of titles in collections is surprisingly high, it must be kept in mind that we cannot resolve information on the extent of digitization.
 Even if only a single issue of hundreds published was digitized, the periodical title will be included in this count.
 - 66 periodicals or 28,33% have been digitized by multiple institutions and 21 of this subset by three and more.